NEWSLETTER SIGNUP

 Celebrate Indigenous Peoples’ Day, Philadelphia

-When Philly celebrates Indigenous People's Day, you should, too.
+When Philly celebrates Native Americans, you should, too.
 Even after the long weekend ends

 Celebrate Indigenous Peoples’ Day, Philadelphia

-When Philly celebrates Indigenous People's Day, you should, too.
+When Philly celebrates Native Americans, you should, too.
 Even after the long weekend ends

-Indigenous Peoples’ Day, Philadelphia-style happens for the second time on Monday (with events throughout the weekend), thanks to an executive order by Mayor Kenney in 2021 replacing Columbus Day with a celebration of Native Americans on the second Monday in October — an idea we suggested Philly should steal back in 2016.
+Indigenous Peoples’ Day, Philadelphia-style happens Monday, October 14, 2024.
+In 2021, our city established a new tradition, replacing Columbus Day with a celebration of Native Americans on the second Monday in October — an idea The Philadelphia Citizen suggested Philly Should Steal back in 2016.

 For anyone looking to celebrate the weekend devoted to Indigenous People, Philadelphia has plenty to offer, Friday through Monday.
 But, long after that’s over, one way to honor our Native history is to recognize the Lenape tribes — the first people to occupy this region — as sovereign nations with rights to land in our state.
-Pennsylvania is one of about a dozen states that doesn’t recognize a single tribe.
-(Those conversations started last year with Gov. Wolf.)
+Pennsylvania is one of about a dozen states that do not recognize a single tribe.

 Below, ideas for ways to engage.

 The Old City attraction has always paid attention to Native Americans’ involvement in the Revolutionary War.
-This weekend, they add a pair of free performances of Haudenosaunee (Iroquois) social dances on their outdoor plaza (October 8 at 11am and 2pm).
+This weekend, they add free performances of Lenape social dances on their outdoor plaza (11am, 1pm and 3pm).

 Oneida Nation Gallery, courtesy of the Museum of the American Revolution

-The event is hosted by Ollin Yoliztli Calmecac, an educational organization based in South Philly working to spread awareness about the Indigenous peoples of Anahuac (North America), especially the Mexicayotl culture that flourished in pre-Colombian Mexico.
+For their 14th annual commemoration of Indigenous Peoples’ Day, Bartram’s Garden has partnered with Ollin Yoliztli Calmecac, an educational organization based in South Philly working to spread awareness about the Indigenous peoples of Anahuac (North America), especially the Mexicayotl culture that flourished in pre-Colombian Mexico.
+Enjoy dancing, live music, lectures, vendors and family activities.

-3. Revel in Indigenous arts at Shackamaxon, October 10
+3. Revel in Indigenous Arts at Shackamaxon, October 9

 4. Acknowledge Lenape land